 You founded Crossfit Macau in 2013.
 Is Crossfit Macau the same as all other Crossfit gyms around the world?

 Crossfit is highly adaptable, so if you go to other gyms, you’ll find different methods and workouts.
-Since my educational background and my expertise is strength and conditioning, I’ll always adapt a more structured program in my gyms.
+Since my educational background and my expertise is strength and conditioning, I’ll always adopt a more structured program in my gyms.
 There’s a really famous Crossfit gym in Bali called Crossfit Wanderlust and they don’t even have classes!
-It’s a good thing that we’re all different, because it enables you to have a different training everywhere you go.
+It’s a good thing that we’re all different because it enables you to have different training everywhere you go.
 The only constant is that there is a standard for coach quality so there’s always some form of quality control.

 What are the major challenges you found, as an entrepreneur in Macau?

-I think mine are the same as any other small-medium business owners in Macau.
+I think mine is the same as any other small-medium business owners in Macau.
 We’re extremely limited by various factors such as space limitations–just like anyone in Macau–and it’s extremely difficult to get licensing for these spaces.
 The government does not help, at all.
 Industrial spaces would be amazing for gyms, but licenses are very difficult to obtain for those kinds of spaces.
 The government is immovable and since it’s an international city, it must offer variety.
 We need to at least have the opportunity to succeed and that comes with the government’s permission and backing.
 Additionally, we are not competing against ourselves, but against gaming operators and hotel companies.
-I don’t mean we should be protected by government, but I would like to see businesses have equality of outcome.
+I don’t mean we should be protected by the government, but I would like to see businesses have equality of outcome.
 If I was given the same opportunity, I might be able to have the same outcome.

 What is the healthy eating climate like in Macau and do you think it will improve?

 Macau is a casino city so, by nature, this makes it a tourist city.
 When people go on vacation, they don’t really care about healthy eating.
 The most successful restaurants are the ones offering tasty food, made quick.
 However, in Macau, what we have been noticing in the last five years is an increase in an attempt to be healthier.
-However, fitness and healthy options are still at a baby stage.
+However, fitness and healthy options are still at the baby stage.
 We could look outside, to cities with the same nature as ours–like Las Vegas–where there are healthy options everywhere, and learn from them.
-Here, we are still applying stuff that was done everywhere else during the 80s.
+Here, we are still applying the stuff that was done everywhere else during the 80s.
 We have the opportunity, as entrepreneurs, to put forth the best, and I still see a lot of fitness-related products being put out according to the coaches’ or personal trainers’ own personal beliefs and not according to the latest research.
 We live in a world where information is easily accessible so these mistakes shouldn’t exist.

 What about the quality of food in Macau?

-I love taking people’s body fat levels, because it says a lot about our bodies.
+I love taking people’s body fat levels because it says a lot about our bodies.
 There are certain skin folds on our bodies where you can see heavy metal pollutants and that your liver has problems.
-Interesting enough, 99% of the people whom I measure, have exactly the same issues.
+Interestingly enough, 99% of the people whom I measure, have exactly the same issues.
 Our food sources here are extremely tainted and we are also confronted with the issue of sourcing for quality products.
 When we manage to do so, we are crushed with taxes and tariffs.
 I know a lot of people who could succeed in doing this, but they don’t see a reason to start because of the obstacles in the way.
-The only reason I am where I am is because I am stubborn.
+The only reason I am where I am is that I am stubborn.